 Grout can ruin an otherwise great tiling project.
 Finishing the corners and edges can spell the difference.
 It requires a grouting technique.
 Stay on this page as we discuss the relevance of tile outside corners and how to properly grout these areas to help you achieve a professional-grade look.

-Why Grout the Outside Corners?
+Why Grout The Outside Corners?

 An outside corner is when you have two tiles joined together in different planes.
 In this setup, the bare edges of the tiles are exposed.
 This is not what you want to have as the final look of your project.
 Thus, this requires grouting to finish the tile edges.

 Unlike a flat surface, grout at the outside corners is not surrounded by tiles on all sides.
-Hence, applying the grout requires some technique.
+So, applying the grout requires some technique.
 The application is the same when working on a flat surface, only that the grout at the corners requires extra care and attention.

-Grout at the corners should be packed, air-tight, and compressed due to the following reasons:
+Grout at the corners should be packed, airtight, and compressed due to the following reasons: